💲 Listing Fee

 - You sign up by entering basic information about your sale or purchase on the UpNest site, including location, timeline, property type, and estimated value.

 - You’ll be taken to your customer dashboard where you can compare different agent proposals.
 You may get 1-2 proposals instantly, while others may take minutes, hours, or even days.

 - You’ll get a phone call and an email from an UpNest Advisor who will explain how the process works and ask about your preferences in an agent.

 - You select which agents you want to interview and sign with your favorite one.

 - If you don’t like any of the agent matches, you can request more or simply walk away.

 ✍️ Editor's note

 UpNest's agent matching process is mostly automated.
 While an UpNest representative usually checks in after the initial matches have been made and may send you new ones, those first matches are typically made by a computer without any human oversight.

 Some of UpNest's competitors offer a much more personalized agent matching process.
 A concierge team member will check in beforehand to learn more about your situation.
-Clever then uses that info to create better, more personalized matches based on both data and human oversight.
+The company then uses that info to create better, more personalized matches based on both data and human oversight.

 How much does UpNest cost?

 Like all agent matching services, UpNest doesn't charge buyers or sellers for its service.
 Moreover, there’s no obligation to sign with any of the agents that send you proposals through the platform.

 If you’re selling, you will have to pay your UpNest agent — and the buyer’s agent — a commission fee, just as you would if you found an agent on your own.
 UpNest’s agents determine their own fee structure, which typically ranges from 4.5-5.5% in total.

 How much can sellers save with UpNest?